v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 10/28/2024
+ms.date: 11/15/2024
 ---

-# Send Viva Insights data into Viva Glint (public preview)
+# Send Viva Insights data into Viva Glint

-The following procedure requires these roles:
-- **Microsoft 365 Global Administrator** to consent to share Viva Insights data with Viva Glint.
-- **Viva Glint Administrator** to set up the integration and add the relevant metrics from Viva Insights.

->[!IMPORTANT]
->This feature is currently available to public preview customers only.
-Features described here are subject to change.

 Glint customers can import behavioral data from Microsoft Viva Insights to supplement their Viva Glint survey data for a better understanding of how your organization’s way of working impacts the employee experience.